CamCove-Crichton/newborn-photography/README.md

 - Created a site id to tell django the site id, so it can handle multiple sites and created login and logout redirects in the settings file and then ran the mirgrations
 - Updated the base.html with the href urls for the signup, login and logout buttons
 - Copied across the account template files from django into my project, and then adjusted the signup, login and logout html templates to extend from my base.html file
+- Created the basic layout for the new booking request form

 ### Future Developments

 - To allow users to be able to have confirmed appointments without the need for the Admin to approve
+- To allow users to signup or login using social media accounts
+- To allow users to reset their password if they cannot remember their existing password
+- To have users receive an authentication email when signing up to validatate their email address

 ### Wireframes & Database Designs